 That Clover Thing

-Finally, I mentioned above that in Schaumburg, Starbucks in considered top notch.
+Finally, I mentioned above that in Schaumburg, Starbucks is considered top-notch.
 The Starbucks in Schaumburg does have one thing working in its favour: the elusive and rare Clover machine that everyone talks about.
 Few Starbucks cafes have it… and those that do are packed with people.

 I was told by one person that the coffee that comes out of a Clover is like drinking a rainbow.
 Another said I will never be able to drink normal coffee again.
 So, I went out in search of this unicorn to see for myself if it’d truly live up to the hype.

 My opinion?
-The coffee that came out of this thing was pretty fucking fantastic.
+The coffee that came out of this thing was pretty fantastic.
 And, it got better as I nursed it throughout the day.
-The Clover thing is a game changer for Starbucks.
+The Clover thing is a game-changer for Starbucks.